Free expansion of a charged nanoparticle via electrostatic compensation

 The feedback signal is generated from phase-locked loops implemented on a combination of Red Pitaya FPGAs (STEMLab 125-14) and a Zurich Instruments HF2LI lock-in amplifier (for more robust cooling of the radial modes) and then sent to the appropriate pair of electrodes.
 The feedback signals are combined with the DC compensation voltages via a bias tee and then applied to the electrodes.
 The DC voltages are supplied by three Stanford Research Systems DC205 voltage supplies, chosen for their long-term ppm-level stability.
 In the radial directions, the feedback and DC compensation voltages are further amplified with Falco WMA-100A amplifiers.

 The procedure for 1D force compensation is illustrated in Fig.~\ref{fig:fig1}.
 At a given DC bias, we simultaneously switch off the tweezer and feedback for a time $\tau$, after which the tweezer is turned back on and the particle recaptured in the trap.
 The feedback is re-enabled after an additional delay (typically 6\,ms) such that feedback is not active for any of the post-recapture data.
-Plotting the increase in mean energy after recapture over a range of compensation voltages (see Supplementary Material for details on how the mean energy is extracted) yields the optimum compensation voltage $V_{\text{opt}}$ for that axis, which is close to 0\,V for the example shown in Fig.~\ref{fig:fig1}.
-Typical $V_{\text{opt}}$ for the axial ($z$) direction are in the $\pm1$\,V range.
+Plotting the mean energy after recapture over a range of compensation voltages (see Supplementary Material for details on how the mean energy is extracted) yields a parabola, the minimum of which, $V_{\text{opt}}$, corresponds to the total background force which needs to be compensated along the scanned axis.
+Typical $V_{\text{opt}}$ for the axial ($z$) direction are in the $\pm1$\,V range; for the example shown in Fig.~\ref{fig:fig1} it is close to 0\,V.

 The back-scattered homodyne detection is used to determine $V_{\text{opt}}$, since it provides the most sensitive detection for all directions.
 This procedure is most sensitive for the axial direction, for which the electrode geometry yields an approximately 100 times stronger Newton-to-Volt transduction coefficient compared to the radial directions ($10^{-16}$ N/V compared to $10^{-18}$ N/V), and for which the starting occupancy is lowest.
 Estimates for the required compensation accuracy along each axis are provided in the Supplementary Material.